+c.
 Environmental Management

 The Municipality is conducting Environmental Awareness campaigns in all the wards annually.
-In those campaigns, the communities are given information on issues that need to be taken care of in their respective environmental areas.
+In those campaigns, the communities are given information on issues that need to be taken care of in their respective environmental areas; such as Air Quality Management, Waste Management, Climate Change, and Biodiversity Conservation. the municipality also conduct clean-up campaigns to promote clean and healthier environments.
 The most challenging issue of environmental management in JMLM is veld fires and to minimize that, the municipality has entered into an agreement with Working on Fire through Expanded Public Works Programme.